Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Zesty, tangy, and salty, chaat masala is the magical spice mix that makes Indian street food irresistible.
-A tiny sprinkle of this mix adds oodles of flavor to fruits, salads, and snacks.
-Make your own in under 15 minutes with this easy-to-follow recipe.
+Tangy, spicy, and salty, chaat masala is the magical spice blend that makes Indian street food irresistible.
+Add a tiny sprinkle of this powder to fruits, salads, and snacks for that extra burst of flavor.
+And the best part?
+You can easily make your own chaat masala in under 15 minutes with this easy-to-follow recipe.

-The tang from the mango powder and the umami flavor from the black salt leads to a flavor explosion which is what makes chaat so addictive and popular.
+The combination of tanginess from the mango powder, heat from the black pepper, and the umami flavor of black salt create a flavor explosion that makes chaat not just addictive but also incredibly popular.

 What is chaat masala made of?